Police arrest protesters who remained at US-Canada bridge

 Pandemic restrictions have been far stricter there than in the U.S., but Canadians have largely supported them.
 The vast majority of Canadians are vaccinated, and the COVID-19 death rate is one-third that of the United States.

-Householder reported from Windsor, and Gillies from Toronto.
+Gillies reported from Toronto.
 Associated Press writer Ted Shaffrey in Ottawa, Ontario, contributed to this report.

+Police officers hold a line as protesters against COVID-19 restrictions march in Windsor, Ont., Saturday, Feb.
+12, 2022.
+The demonstrations at the Ambassador Bridge, downtown Ottawa and elsewhere have targeted vaccine mandates and other coronavirus restrictions and vented fury toward Prime Minister Justin Trudeau, who has called the protesters a “fringe” of Canadian society.
+(Nathan Denette/The Canadian Press via AP)

+Police officers hold a line as protesters against COVID-19 restrictions march in Windsor, Ont., Saturday, Feb.
+12, 2022.
+The demonstrations at the Ambassador Bridge, downtown Ottawa and elsewhere have targeted vaccine mandates and other coronavirus restrictions and vented fury toward Prime Minister Justin Trudeau, who has called the protesters a “fringe” of Canadian society.
+(Nathan Denette/The Canadian Press via AP)

 Caption